Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Introduction

-In \emph{offline} problems, where the number of individuals at each round $(N_t)_{t \in [T]}$ are known to the principal in advance, there are many well-studied notions of fair allocations of resources.
-One individual guarantee, envy-freeness, requires that each individual prefers their own allocation over the allocation of any other.
+In \emph{offline} problems, where the number of individuals at each round $(N_t)_{t \in [T]}$ are known to the principal in advance, there are many well-studied notions of fair allocation of resources.
+One guarantee, envy-freeness, requires that each individual prefers their own allocation over the allocation of any other.
 In contrast, efficiency is a global property, requiring that the allocations clear the available resources.
 For divisible resources, the above desiderata are simultaneously achievable for a large class of utility functions, with multiple resources, and is easily computed (via a convex program) by maximizing the Nash Social Welfare (NSW) objective subject to allocation constraints~\citep{varian1973equity,eisenberg1961aggregation}.
-As an example, in this (simplified) setting, the fair allocation is easily computed by allocating $X^{opt} = \frac{B}{N}$ to each individual, where $N = \sum_{t \in [T]} N_t$ is the total number of people across all rounds.
+As an example, in this (simplified) setting, the fair allocation is easily computed by allocating $X^{opt} = \frac{B}{N}$ to each individual, where $N = \sum_{t \in [T]} N_t$ is the total number of individuals across all rounds.
 This allocation is clearly envy-free (as each individual receives an equal allocation), and is efficient (as all of the resources are exhausted); its also easy to see that this is the \emph{only} allocation that satisfies these two properties simultaneously.

 Many practical settings, however, operate more akin to the FBST mobile food pantry, where the principal makes allocation decisions \emph{online} with incomplete knowledge of the demand for future locations.
-However, these principals do have access to historical data allowing them to generate histograms over the number of individuals for each round (or potentially just first moment information like the expected number of individuals arriving to each round $\Exp{N_t}$).
-Designing good allocation algorithms in such settings necessitates harnessing the (Bayesian) information of future demands to ensure equitable access to the resource, while also adapting to the online realization of demands as they unfold to ensure efficiency.
+However, these principals do have access to historical data allowing them to generate histograms over the number of individuals for each round (or potentially just first moment information).
+Designing good allocation algorithms in such settings necessitates harnessing the Bayesian information of future demands to ensure equitable access to the resource, while also adapting to the online realization of demands as they unfold to ensure efficiency.